Pongamia trees grow where citrus once flourished, offering renewable energy and plant-based protein

 What food products does pongamia produce?

-The research is ongoing, but Edwards said they've made really good graham crackers in addition to the table oil and other plant-based protein products, including flour and protein bars.
+The research is ongoing, but Edwards said they have made really good graham crackers in addition to the table oil and other plant-based protein products, including flour and protein bars.

 Pongamia offers an alternative to soybean and yellow pea protein “if you don’t want your protein to come from meat," he said.

-Note: This story was first published on Jul.
-6, 2024.
-It was updated on Jul.
-8, 2024 to correct the spelling of Ponova culinary oil, which is made from pongamia trees.